warpdotdev/docs/features/blocks.md

 The dropdown menu supports: (Dec 2021):

 * Copying the input and/or output of a Block to the clipboard (`CMD+SHIFT+C`) to copy with the keyboard).
-* Sharing a Block (with formatting) by creating a web permalink.
+* Sharing a Block (with formatting) by creating a [web permalink](https://app.warp.dev/block/TxBPzaJ56fQyXYI4TI4Ia2).
-  * To unshare a Block, open the settings dialog.
+  * To unshare a Block: settings -> shared blocks
   * Currently the link is viewable to anyone who has it, but in the future, you will be able to restrict viewing permissions to specific Warp users or email domains.

 ![Block actions](../.gitbook/assets/blocks-actions.gif)